coddx-hq/create-web3js-app/README.md

 ## Contribution

 - If something doesn't work, please [file an issue](https://github.com/coddx-hq/create-web3js-app/issues).
 - All contributions are welcome!
 Please use Github Pull Request.
+See [TODO.md](TODO.md)